 “Timothy Jordan gave developers at SXSW in Austin, TX a sneak peek at the Google Mirror API, which is what they’ll use to build services for Glass.
 With the presentation, we set out to help developers and entrepreneurs start imagining what they could do on Glass.”

-The video below show what Google and current developers have been able to create for the new Google Glasses eyewear to date and provides an insight into how the device could be used for different tasks in the future.
+The video below shows what Google and current developers have been able to create for the new Google Glasses eyewear to date and provides an insight into how the device could be used for different tasks in the future.
+Google Glasses are designed to be a hands-free device that can be used for a variety of applications, from navigation to real-time information retrieval.
+The eyewear integrates seamlessly with Google services, allowing users to access maps, take photos, and even send messages using voice commands.

 Source: Engadget : Timothy Jordan : Google Developers